Martini (cocktail): Variations

 The traditional martini comes in a number of variations.

 A perfect martini uses equal amounts of sweet and dry vermouth.

+A dry martini contains more gin.
+Some recipes advocate the elimination of vermouth altogether; the playwright Noël Coward is credited with the assertion that "a perfect Martini should be made by filling a glass with gin, then waving it in the general direction of Italy."
+Similarly, the Churchill martini supposedly favored by Winston Churchill uses no vermouth, and is prepared with gin straight from the freezer and a "glance" at a bottle of vermouth, or a "bow in the direction of France".
 Luis Buñuel used the dry martini as part of his creative process, regularly using it to sustain "a reverie in a bar".
 He offers his own recipe, involving Angostura bitters, in his memoir.

-The Churchill martini uses no vermouth, and should be prepared with gin straight from the freezer while glancing at a closed bottle of dry vermouth, or with a sly bow in the direction of France.

 A wet martini contains more vermouth; a 50-50 martini uses equal amounts of gin and vermouth.
 An upside-down or reverse martini has more vermouth than gin.

 A dirty martini contains a splash of olive brine or olive juice and is typically garnished with an olive.
+An extra dirty martini typically contains twice the amount of olive brine or juice.

+A direct martini or naked martini is a regular martini, but prepared by storing the gin in a freezer and then pouring the gin directly into the serving glass with the vermouth instead of stirring it with ice first.
+This method allows the drink to be served very cold but without the dilution that the traditional stirring method adds.
+This style of martini is mainly associated with and popularized by Dukes Hotel Bar in London.

 A martini may also be served on the rocks—that is, with the ingredients poured over ice cubes and served in an old fashioned glass.

 A Gibson is a standard dry martini garnished with cocktail onions instead of olives.

 The Yale Cocktail is a 6:1 martini with equal parts vermouth and either crème de violette or Creme Yvette, which impart a blue color, and Angostura bitters.